Does it even matter?

 Well, you should.

-Both the bell size and the bore size impact not only the sound of a trumpet, but also how easy or difficult it is to play.
+Both the bell size and the bore size effect not only the sound of a trumpet, but also how easy or difficult it is to play.

 Table of Contents